Home

 Conclusion

 Wireframing helps establish the basic structure for a website that results in a positive user experience.
 It helps artists see the website’s structure, pick important content and plan out how users will interact with it.
-Figma helps teams make wireframes faster and allows everyone to be involved in the process, so changes can be made easily and goals are set together.
+Figma helps teams make wireframes faster and allows everyone to be involved in the process, allowing for easy revisions and shared goal setting.
 If you properly use best practices and see that your wireframe clearly tells the team what the project is about, you’ll remove obstacles, waste less time and be able to work more smoothly.

 What is the main purpose of a wireframe?